Max was literally going to pieces.

 He’d been OK for a few moments after the laundry monster and couch creature shoved him into the hole where his oven should have been.
 There was no frame of reference to give him any indication of what was going on.
 He’d anticipated a screaming descent, tumbling through the void with turbulent wind battering his ears and face, ending with a violent thud on some invisible plane.

-Chapter 15 podcast with roboreader Sangeeta.
+Listen to the Chapter 15 podcast with roboreader Sangeeta.

 Instead, it had begun with nothing.
 No sound beyond the pounding pulse in his ears.
 No visible feature to focus his eyes.
 No indication of up or down.
 After the struggle at the apartment, it was actually a relief.